Surging US megacap stocks leave some wondering when to cash out

 "You can have (market) concentration and it can go on for a while," he said.
 But, he said, "for me, the narrowing is a warning."

-(Reporting by Lewis Krauskopf; Editing by Ira Iosebashvili and Nick Zieminski)
+(Reporting by Lewis Krauskopf; Editing by Ira Iosebashvili, Nick Zieminski and Diane Craft)

 By Lewis Krauskopf